John W. Rogers Sr.

 John W. Rogers Sr. (September 3, 1918 – January 21, 2014) was an American attorney and military aviator.
 He served as a Cook County, Illinois Juvenile Court judge, attorney, U.S. Army Air Force/U.S. Air Force officer and combat fighter pilot with the 332nd Fighter Group's 99th Pursuit Squadron, best known as the Tuskegee Airmen or "Red Tails".
 He was one of the 1007 documented Tuskegee Airmen Pilots.

 He was the father of John W. Rogers Jr. (born March 31, 1958), an investor.

 Early life

 He was born in Knoxville, Tennessee on September 3, 1918.
-He was the son of John Rogers (circa 1887–1930) and Ann Rogers (died 1922).
-His siblings included Geraldine Rogers, Anise Rogers and Juanita Rogers.

 In 1922, his mother Ann died when he was 4.
 In 1930, his father died when he was 12.
 Soon after, he and his sisters were relocated to Chicago to live with their uncle, Henry Tanner, who proved to be very benevolent and an exceptional role model for him and his sisters.

 He attended Tilden Technical High School.
 In 1941, he earned a bachelor's degree in education from Chicago State University.
 During this time, he earned a pilot's license through the Civilian Pilot Training Program offered on the South Side of Chicago.